 However, in 2016, scientists reported that the use of EEG biofeedback "significantly reduced PTSD symptoms" in 17 patients with PTSD

 The Agency for Health Care Policy and Research currently recommends pelvic floor muscle training with biofeedback therapy for the treatment of urinary incontinence, based on findings in clinical studies.

 Children's anxiety at the dentist's

-Some studies also indicate that thermal biofeedback can help alleviate symptoms of Raynaud's disease, with reports revealing that 80-90% of patients experienced improved circulation and a reduced frequency of symptoms after therapy.
+Studies indicate that thermal biofeedback can help alleviate symptoms of Raynaud's disease.
+The Raynaud's Association reports that 80 to 90 percent of patients with Raynaud's experienced improved circulation and a reduced frequency of symptoms after therapy.

-The lead author of the study said "the study results show that bowel movement improvement is possible in nearly 80 percent of patients through biofeedback."
+According to the lead author of the study, "results show that bowel movement improvement is possible in nearly 80 percent of patients through biofeedback."

 Scientists at the University of Lübeck in Germany found that electrical stimulation combined with biofeedback therapy helped patients with fecal incontinence.

 They reported in the International Journal of Colorectal Disease that "there is sufficient evidence for the efficacy of BF (biofeedback) plus ES (electrical stimulation) combined in treating fecal incontinence.
 AM-MF (Amplitude-modulated medium-frequency) stimulation plus BF seems to be the most effective and safe treatment."

 Dr. John Krystal, Editor of Biological Psychiatry, said biofeedback may open new avenues for cognitive and behavioral therapies.